sebastienheyd/boilerplate/README.md

 This is an error from a change since Laravel 5.4 : [see here](https://laravel-news.com/laravel-5-4-key-too-long-error)

+To correct this, two possibilities :

+- Define `utf8` instead of `utf8mb4` as default database charset and `utf8_unicode_ci` instead of `utf8mb4_unicode_ci` as default database collation.

-To correct this, edit your `app/Providers/AppServiceProvider.php` file and define a default string inside the boot method :
+- Edit your `app/Providers/AppServiceProvider.php` file and define a default string inside the boot method :

 ```php
 use Illuminate\Support\Facades\Schema;